NTNU-IHB/FMU-proxy/README.md

 ### <a name="javascript"></a> JavaScript

-A simple Thrift client running in the browser can be seen [here](browser/thrift/index.html).
+A simple Thrift client running in the browser can be found [here](browser/thrift/index.html).

 ## Software Architecture